 Check out how to reach O Grove here

 From January to November, every year.
-In 2025, we will be receiving interns between January 13th and November 28th.
+In 2025, we are receiving interns up to November 28th.
+In 2026, we are receiving interns between January 12th and November 27th.
 Start and end dates are flexible based on the BDRI's needs and intern availability.

 Short-term internship (volunteering):